open-sauced/intro/docs/intro-to-oss/README.md

 As this is the beginning of your open source journey, we've also provided additional information in these chapters:

-- [Glossary](./glossary.md): A glossary of common terms and definitions used in open source.
+- [Glossary](glossary.md): A glossary of common terms and definitions used in open source.
-- [Additional Resources](./additional-resources.md): A list of resources for further learning about open source, including blog posts, tutorials, and guides.
+- [Additional Resources](additional-resources.md): A list of resources for further learning about open source, including blog posts, tutorials, and guides.

 ## Getting Started

-To start the course, navigate to the [`intro` file](/intro-to-oss/intro.md) in the repository or visit the [Intro to Open Source with OpenSauced website](https://intro.opensauced.pizza/) and start reading!
+If you are taking this course on our GitHub repository, navigate to the [`intro.md` file](intro.md) to start the course.
+Alternatively, visit the [Intro to Open Source with OpenSauced on the website](https://intro.opensauced.pizza/#/intro-to-oss/) and start reading!

 Each chapter builds on the previous one, so we recommend reading them in order.

 As you work through the course, we encourage you to experiment with the tools and concepts covered in each chapter.
 The best way to learn is by doing, so try contributing to an open source project or building your project from scratch!